christianblais/selenium-webdriver/README.md

 This gem provides Ruby bindings for WebDriver and has been tested to work on MRI (1.8.7 through 2.0), JRuby and Rubinius.

+## Changes

+This version remove all rubyzip requirements in favor of zipruby.

 ## Install

     gem install selenium-webdriver